lmash/coffeepoetry/README.md

 A Poems link can also be clicked to display all poems.

 ## Poems
-Displays all poems generated for a cafe, along with their inspiration and date created.
+Displays all poems generated for a café, along with their inspiration and date created.
 Ordered by most recently created.

 ### Description of files